mortizm1988/PhD_accounting_governance/slides.md

 ---
 ## (b) Accounting and Current Employee Job Search

-Recently, scholars started to study whether rank-and-file employees used financial accounting information to evaluate their job prospects.
+The literature have started to focus on  rank-and-file employees'use of financial accounting information to evaluate their job prospects.

 deHAAN et al. (2023) evaluate whether current employees are more active in job search after Earnings Announcements (EA).
 - EAs provide information about firms’ financial conditions, which can affect future job security, raises, promotions, and fulfillment of implicit commitments.